 RAM Works With Your Hard Drive

-Unlike the hard disk, that requires power to access data and never loses it, RAM loses the data when computer is turned off.
-RAM will erase everything you have running and when you turn on the machine you won’t fine the programs and files opened you left.
+Unlike the hard disk, that requires power to access data and never loses it, RAM loses the data when the computer is turned off.
+RAM will erase everything you have running and when you turn on the machine you won’t find the programs and files opened you left.

 If there’s some reason to keep the files opened you can use the hibernation mode of the computer in which the copies of the RAM contents are stored in hard drive and when you shut down the computer RAM can access those copies back and load them all.
 Every motherboard can support specific memory types with specific combinations.
 Therefore, you need to check your motherboard before making a purchase.